jwloka/salsa-cubana/README.md

 - 07-12 Step forward with left (let go her hand on 5), cross step right behind her
 - 12-16 Small step right behind left foot on 5, turn right on 7-8
 - 17-24 Dile Que No

+## Other sources
+[Rueda de Casino Wiki](https://ruedawiki.org/): Rueda de Casino is a style of Salsa where several couples dance choreographically around a circle, with the dance moves being called by one person, a caller.
+This style was developed in Cuba in the 1950s [[More at Wikipedia](http://en.wikipedia.org/wiki/Rueda_de_Casino)].
+The wiki is to help all students of Rueda remember and refine their Rueda patterns, reflecting local variations, and growth of the dance.
+Please contribute!
+Below are step-by-step instructions for each rueda move and under the fold, where possible, a link to an online video.

+[Salsa Lust](http://www.salsalust.com/): Ever wanted to know how to salsa?
+Need a remainder of the moves taught in your salsa dance class?
+Salsa Lust is just for you! the most comprehensive salsa moves list offered on web.